A 3 layer ice cream cake with an Oreo cookie base.

-When I was a little girl growing up in rural East Coast Canada (a tiny village in Cape Breton Island, to be slightly more specific) we lived a 45 minute drive away from the nearest supermarket.
+When I was a little girl growing up in rural East Coast Canada (a tiny village on Cape Breton Island, to be slightly more specific) we lived a 45-minute drive away from the nearest supermarket.

 This meant that we did our big shopping trip once a month.
 It was an all day event.
-Our mother would take my younger brother and I through the mall stopping off at the craft section in Walmart, the pet store, and my favourite – the book store.
-Oh how I loved browsing through those books and, if I had saved up enough pennies, I’d buy myself a hard back Nancy Drew Mystery novel.
+Our mother would take my younger brother and me through the mall stopping off at the craft section in Walmart, the pet store, and my favourite – the bookstore.
+Oh how I loved browsing through those books and, if I had saved up enough pennies, I’d buy myself a hardback Nancy Drew Mystery novel.
 Remember them, with their bright yellow covers?

 At Dairy Queen we’d have a burger with fries for our lunch.
 Back then you were given, with your children’s meal, a small plastic grey Dairy Queen token you could exchange (then or at a later date) for a small ice cream sundae.

 The exhilaration of walking up to the counter yourself as a small child and asking the server for your favourite flavour of ice cream and your chosen topping was something I remember with great fondness.

 I also remember the giant freezers filled with ice cream cakes.